The Human Immune System

 This blend is of therapeutic grade and should be diluted with a carrier oil, such as almond, avocado, argan, coconut, jojoba for direct application to the skin.
 Add 6-8 drops to 1 tablespoon of carrier oil and massage into your neck, chest, throat or the bottom of your feet if you have a cold, cough or chest congestions.
 For a single application, dribble 2 drops directly onto your hand and add some carrier oil, mix the two by rubbing your hands together and apply to your skin.

 Add 4-6 drops to a diffuser and go about your normal routine while the natural scents of this immune strengthening blend floats throughout the room.
+Or use one of our aromatherapy necklaces or bracelets: you dribble a few drops of Immune Support Essential Oil onto a felt pad and insert it into the locket of the necklace or bracelet.
+This way you can inhale the immune strengthening scents all day.

 If you are struggling with the onset of a cold, you could also add 15-25 drops of this blend to a hot bath and let the vapor surround you.
 Ideally, drizzle the oil onto some Epsom salt and mix it in.
 Then add it to the fully filled tub.
 This will ensure the oil dissolves in the water and not linger on the surface and accumulate on the edges around the tub.